nanek/pn-logging/README.md

 # pn-logging

-A common logging interface for pn projects.
+A logging wrapper around winston and sentry.

 ## Usage